tarek102/capstone-project-Jamming-page/README.md

 ## Acknowledgments

-- This template was designed by Cindy Shin
+- This template was designed by Cindy Shin.

 ## 📝 License